 But What Makes this Oil So Phenomenal?

-It's the vitamin K2 which is also known as "Activator X" or "the X factor".
+Vitamin K2 is known as "Activator X" or "the X factor".
 This activator molecule was discovered by Weston A Price in the 1930s, Price was often referred to as the "Isaac Newton" of nutrition as he made some incredible nutritional and physical degeneration discoveries.

 Vitamin K2 (Activator X) is the active form of vitamin K and the most bioavailable.
 If you read our other blog 'Cod Liver Oil or Fish Oil', you will know that Vitamin K1 is sourced from plant foods and can be difficult to access as plant matter is hard to digest and break down due to the hard cellular walls of plants.
 Cows are great at breaking down grasses and the nutrients get passed onto us when we eat grass-fed dairy products.